kyduff/kyduff.github.io/_posts/2022-03-14-post-quantum-zk.markdown

 ## The Problem With Proofs

 Most Ethereum scaling solutions rely on zero knowledge proof (zk-proof) systems to securely compress a computation into a public commitment that is easier to validate than it is to perform the underlying compute task.
 There are three systems that dominate this task:
-* SNARKS
+* SNARKs
-* STARKS
+* STARKs
 * Bulletproofs

-What matters in the context of this post is that SNARKS and Bulletproofs are susceptible to quantum threats whereas STARKS are (so far) believed immune.
-Despite their vulnerability to quantum attacks, SNARKS are used the most in practice by a wide margin.
+What matters in the context of this post is that SNARKs and Bulletproofs are susceptible to quantum threats whereas STARKs are (so far) believed immune.
+Despite their vulnerability to quantum attacks, SNARKs are used the most in practice by a wide margin.
 Why?
-The short answer is space efficiency (and the long answer would address tooling and history): regardless of the size of computation, SNARKS take up 288 bytes whereas STARKS take up ~45,000 bytes and scale with computation size like $O(p(\log n))$ for a polynomial $p$.
+The short answer is space efficiency (and the long answer would address tooling and history): regardless of the size of computation, SNARKs take up 288 bytes whereas STARKS take up ~45,000 bytes and scale with computation size like $O(p(\log n))$ for a polynomial $p$.

 In the current environment of high Ethereum gas fees, the extra 2 orders of magnitude are very costly.
-A SNARK can fit into a transaction absorbing ~600k gas, whereas STARKS soak up nearly 2.5 million gas.
+A SNARK can fit into a transaction absorbing ~600k gas, whereas STARKs soak up nearly 2.5 million gas.
 At current gas prices (roughly $37 \times 10^{-9}$ ETH / gas), that’s a difference of roughly USD 1700 for each zk-proof.
 As a solution to a problem that doesn't exist yet, it's a tough sell.

 So what can we do?
 The quantum threat is inevitable and requires attention sooner than later.
 Post-quantuming crypto systems is going to be harder than it seems, so we should get started as soon as possible.
-For STARKS to be adopted, either their size needs to be reduced substantially or they need to be deployed on a chain with lower gas fees.
+For STARKs to be adopted, either their size needs to be reduced substantially or they need to be deployed on a chain with lower gas fees.
 Doing the former seems harder to me.

-The tech behind STARKS is new and exciting.
+The tech behind STARKs is new and exciting.
 It would be great to see more people working on compressing the STARK (or another post-quantum zk system) footprint so we can make steps towards a future version of the internet that will survive the birth of quantum computing at scale.

 ---